-- e.
-ACCOUNTS RECEIVABLE, NET.
-Accounts receivable is recorded net of customer allowance for distribution fees, trade discounts, prompt payment discounts, chargebacks and expected credit losses.
-Allowances for distribution fees, trade discounts, prompt payment discounts and chargebacks are based on contractual terms.
-The Company estimates the allowance for expected credit losses based on existing contractual payment terms, actual payment patterns of its customers and individual customer circumstances.
-At December 31, 2022 and December 31, 2021, the Company determined that an allowance for expected credit losses was not required.
-No accounts were written off during the periods presented. - f.
+f.
 INVENTORY.
 Inventories are stated at the lower of cost or net realizable value.
 Inventories consist of raw materials, work-in-process and finished goods.
-Costs to be capitalized as inventories primarily include third party manufacturing costs and other overhead costs.
+Costs to be capitalized as inventories primarily include third-party manufacturing costs and other overhead costs.
 Cost is determined using a standard cost method, which approximates actual cost, and assumes a first-in, first out (FIFO) flow of goods.
-The Company began capitalizing inventories post FDA approval of FIRDAPSE on November 28, 2018 as the related costs were expected to be recoverable through the commercialization of the product.
-Costs incurred prior to the FDA approval of FIRDAPSE were recorded as research and development expenses in prior years' consolidated statements of operations and comprehensive income.
 If information becomes available that suggests that inventories may not be realizable, the Company may be required to expense a portion or all of the previously capitalized inventories.

-Products that have been approved by the FDA or other regulatory authorities, such as FIRDAPSE^{}, are also used in clinical programs to assess the safety and efficacy of the products for usage in treating diseases that have not been approved by the FDA or other regulatory authorities.
-The form of FIRDAPSE^{} utilized for both commercial and clinical programs is identical and, as a result, the inventory has an "alternative future use" as defined in authoritative guidance.
-Raw materials associated with clinical development programs are included in inventory and charged to research and development expense when the product enters the research and development process and no longer can be used for commercial purposes and, therefore, do not have an "alternative future use".
+Products that have been approved by the FDA or other regulatory authorities, such as FIRDAPSE[®], FYCOMPA[®] and AGAMREE[®] are also used in clinical programs to assess the safety and efficacy of the products for usage in treating diseases that have not been approved by the FDA or other regulatory authorities.
+The forms of FIRDAPSE[®], FYCOMPA[®] and AGAMREE[®] utilized for both commercial and clinical programs is identical and, as a result, the inventory has an "alternative future use" as defined in authoritative guidance.
+Raw materials associated with clinical development programs are included in inventory and charged to research and development expense when the product enters the research and development process and no longer can be used for commercial purposes and, therefore, does not have an "alternative future use".